deep-spin/sparse_text_generation/README.md

 # Sparse Text Generation

-This repository for our paper [Sparse Text Generation](https://arxiv.org/abs/2004.02644).
+This is the repository for our paper [Sparse Text Generation](https://arxiv.org/abs/2004.02644).

 # Installation
 Before running the code, you need to install the dependencies by running the following lines.